-Over the next series of blog posts, I will take you step by step through how to create your winning networking strategy.
+Over this series of blog posts, I will take you step-by-step through how to create your winning networking strategy.

 What is a networking strategy?

 So, what do we actually mean by a networking strategy?

 A networking strategy details how you will achieve your goals via your networking activities

 A clear and concise networking strategy will allow you to make the decisions as to ‘what’ networking activities you will do, i.e. your networking plan.
 If you implement your networking plan, you will, if it all goes to plan, achieve your networking goals.

 It’s useful to think of what we actually mean by effective networking.

 Effective business networking is the process of finding, building and maintaining mutually beneficial relationships.

 It is this definition that will provide the framework, for the rest of this blog post series helping you build your successful business networking strategy.

 There are five stages to create an effective networking strategy.